 Are studies being done on the hypo-allergenic fur?

 Some testing has been done on this wonderful anomaly.
 These studies have show that the dander load differs with each cat and that the Siberian has been show to have a much lower allergy level.
-At Kravchenko we have engaged in hundreds of sales to people with “cat allergies” over a 17 year period.
+At Kravchenko we have engaged in hundreds of sales to people with “cat allergies” over a 21 year period.
 I already know what you must find out, that most people with cat allergies can in fact have a Siberian.
 Back in 1996 I sold two Siberians to an asthmatic named Ernie Sherman.
 Ernie had a severe allergy to cats and reacted to them by showing asthmatic symptoms.
 Because of his asthma, Ernie made regular visits to the Mayo clinic.
 At one point he informed them that he was now the proud owner of two male Siberians.
 In disbelief the Mayo clinic in Jacksonville Florida began a series of tests testing Ernie with regular cat dander and Siberian cat dander.
 Ernie knew which was which almost immediately.
 The regular cat test on one arm produced a baseball size welt while the arm with the Siberian particles had no reaction The Mayo clinic had been using Ernie as their guinea pig, running test after test to try and make him react to Siberian dander.
 They failed miserably.
 The doctors still find it unbelievable but are now convinced that there is something very special and different about the Siberians.
-Seventeen years later Ernie is going strong and still has no reaction to his Siberians in the 16 years that he owned them.
+Ernie never had a reaction to his Siberians in the 16 years that he owned them.

 How was the hypo-allergenic fur discovered?